EthanMcBloxxer/ethanmcbloxxer.github.io/published/luau-documentation.md

 end
 ```

-This can also be used with infinite loops, but you must also add a yield somewhere in the body or the game/script/thread will freeze.
+This can also be used with infinite loops, but you must also add a yield somewhere in the body or the game/script/thread will freeze and crash.
 Just make a condition that will never be `false`.

 ```lua
 while true do